XelorR/Core/README.md

 Currently inplemented in [Kanata](https://github.com/jtroo/kanata), but most of the features may be configured with QMK or ZMK keyboards as well.

-## Key features and design focus
+## Key Features & Design Principles

-- Focus on two languages: English and Russian and custom layouts for both
+- Dual-language support: Seamless English and Russian layouts with custom configurations.
-- Modular approash for keyboard layouts - rearrange, plug new, create yours by copypasting existent layouts
+- Modular layout system: Easily rearrange, add, or create new layouts by modifying existing ones.
-- Easy to disable or switch fo qwerty/йцукен in case if you want to share your PC with your grandma
-- Focus on 34 key ergonomic split keyboards, but usable on legacy row sraggeeed devices too
+- By making the layout adaptable, you can easily disable or switch to QWERTY/ЙЦУКЕН, making it user-friendly for shared devices.
+- Ergonomic focus: Optimized for 34-key split keyboards, yet fully compatible with traditional staggered layouts.
-- Navigation, Symbol and Numeric layers with strong focus on comfortable positiins - 3x3 home block
+- Intuitive layering: Dedicated Navigation, Symbol, and Numeric layers built around a comfortable 3x3 home block.
-- Single symbol layer with same symbol set on the same positions for both languages
+- Consistent symbol access: A unified symbol layer ensures the same symbols are in the same positions for both languages.
-- Simple enough to implement most of the features entirely in your keyboard with QMK or ZMK
-- Powerful enough to be superuor to QMK Vial implementation
+- Firmware flexibility: Simple enough for full implementation with QMK or ZMK, yet powerful enough to surpass QMK Vial's capabilities.
-- Home row mods, home row mods everywhere!
-With separate config for each finger!
+- Advanced Home Row Mods: Comprehensive home row modifiers with per-finger customization.

 ## Layers pictures and description